grafana/metrictank/docs/tools.md

   -limit int
     	only show this many metrics.  use 0 to disable -max-age string
-    	max age (last update diff with now) of metricdefs.  use 0 to disable (default "6h30min") -partitions string
+    	max age (lastUpdate diff with now) of metricdefs.  use 0 to disable (default "6h30min") -min-age string
+    	min age (lastUpdate diff with now) of metricdefs.  use 0 to disable (default "0") -partitions string
     	only show metrics from the comma separated list of partitions or * for all (default "*") -prefix string